Waterfowl Hunting Regulations

 You can also enter and save your HIP num-ber on the Utah Hunting and Fishing app.
 The app is available at wildlife.utah.gov/mobileapp.

-HOW TO OBTAIN A 2022 SWAN PERMIT
+OBTAINING A TUNDRA SWAN PERMIT

 Utah Admin.
 Rule R657-62-22

-Apply for a swan permit
+Apply for a tundra swan permit

 Utah Admin.
 Rule R657-62-22

-You must have a valid Utah hunting or combination license before you can apply for or obtain a swan permit.
+You must have a valid Utah hunting or combination license before you can apply for or obtain a tundra swan permit.
 You must also have a valid hunting or combination license in order to hunt any waterfowl species.
 If your hunting license expires before the waterfowl season ends, you’ll have to buy a new license to hunt the remainder of the season.

 If you don’t want to apply for a permit this year, but you want a better chance of drawing one next year, you can apply for a preference point instead.

 Reminder: There are restrictions on fishing and hunting license purchasers for nonpayment of child support.
-For additional information—or to arrange a payment sched-ule—please contact the Office of Recovery Services at 801-536-8500.
+For additional information—or to arrange a payment schedule—please contact the Office of Recovery Services at 801-536-8500.

-Complete the orientation course
+Completing the annual orientation course

-Before you can apply for either a swan permit or a preference point, you must first complete a one-time swan hunting orienta- tion course.
-The course is available online at wildlife.utah.gov/SwanCourse and takes about 30 minutes to complete.
+Before you can apply for either a tundra swan permit or a preference point, you must first complete a swan hunting orientation course.

 Key dates